 Whichever iteration you tackle, you’ll notice elements like larger sprites, weapon system where upgrades are provided after defeating an entire squadron (ala Gradius), and boss battles that will change the direction of the Silver Hawk.
 Shooter fans will also notice a few homages, with a fiery level that seems to reference Gradius II, and mid-bosses that make a reappearance from the original game.
 Likely, you’ll enjoy the creativity of some of the big bosses, such as the giant hermit crab that is using the hull of the Yamato as a shell.

 A Side-Story as Good as the Main Game

 Inexplicably missing from the collection is G-Darius (1997), which used polygons to render its mechanical marine life.
 Typically, late nineties STGs that moved away from sprites felt loose, lacking the strict hit detection found in bit-mapped efforts.
 But G-Darius demonstrated shooters could endure the industry’s passion for polygons.
 Much of the game’s strength was rooted in the introduction of Capture Balls, which built on Gaiden’s mechanics.
-This time any enemy could be converted into a turncoat, assisting you in battle.
+This time, any enemy could be converted into a turncoat who assisting you in battle.
 The absence of G-Darius is notable and is one of the two significant flaws in an otherwise adept assemblage of Taito’s winning coin-op shooters.
 The only other blemish is a price point that feels a hit too high.
 Yes, this is a commendable collection that’s proficiently ported, but also one’s that carries a premium price tag.

 Darius Cozmic Collection Arcade was played on